pablop16n/web-docs-scorer/README.md

 `quality score` = `basic score * penalty score`

 ### An example of the quality_score

-To understand better how we compute the **quality_score** and what does it mean, we provide an example:
+We show a practical example on how the **quality_score** is computed and its meaning for a document from the HPLT v1.2 Italian dataset.

-This is an excerpt of a complete analized text from HPLT v1.2 Italian, the whole document can be found in `example/example1.jsonl`:
+This is an excerpt of a whole document from this dataset that can be found in `example/example1.jsonl`:

 > [...]
 >